 Since Prior's retirement, New Scientist magazine published his views concerning life on Mars (11 June 2011, p.
 30; 27 July 2013, p.
 32), his prediction of the maximum number of intelligent civilizations in our galaxy using NASA's Kepler data (14 December 2013, p.
 33) and several other letters including his 2017 theory that high energy solar particles or radiation could play a role in the simultaneous lightning phenomena seen all over the globe by ISS astronauts.
 More recently, the magazine published his concerns on whether chimpanzees’ remarkable use of tools can survive mankind’s disruptions of their environment (8 May 2019, p.
 27).
 In August 2020, Prior also gave a talk on NASA's Explorer Satellite Program.

 Prior’s interest in the process that created the “Shroud of Turin” image resulted in his co-authoring several articles on the mysterious cloth, which he viewed (with Barrie Schwortz, Shroud photographer) at a recent Turin Exhibition.
 Prior has given Shroud presentations in Europe and America on scientific theories about the image creation.
+He is cited in the 2021 report "The Most Notable Figures in Shroud of Turin Research of the 20th and 21st Centuries" by Joe Marino.
 As a result of his interest in the owner of the True Shroud---Joseph of Arimathea---Prior did extensive research on legends about him, including the traditions that he fled Judea to escape the Sanhedrin's retaliation for his assumed role in Jesus' disappearance.
-He wrote an invited 25-page chapter ("Joseph of Arimathea---Mystery Man of the Gospels") for a book by well-known British author Juliet Faith and gave several well-received presentations about Joseph at Glastonbury, where he is the patron saint.
+He was invited to both write a 25-page chapter ("Joseph of Arimathea---Mystery Man of the Gospels") for a book by well-known British author Juliet Faith and give presentations about Joseph at Glastonbury, where he is the patron saint.
 In a review by Clive Prince in the "Magonia Review of Books" of two books about Joseph, Prince wrote, "Faith includes an article by Ed Prior…this is by far the best part of the book (in fact, of both books), as it is grounded in proper historical analysis and deduction."

 Prior has also studied the strange meeting between Jesus and a disturbed man named "Legion" that occurred on the shore of the Sea of Galilee (AKA "Swine Miracle") according to several of the gospels.
 This event is traditionally assumed to have happened near the town of Kursi.
 Prior concluded that the meeting actually happened at the town of Hippos/Sussita.
-After reviewing Prior's theory, Professor Mark Schuler, head of the American Excavation Team in Hippos, responded: “While a definitive answer is not possible, the following indicators are in the favor of Hippos/Sussita: Hippos is a polis---that technical language is used by gospel writers for the town from which the man with the name "Legion" came; a significant necropolis borders the main road into Hippos, aligning with the setting of the story; the bone profile of the site includes pigs (although these samples are from later periods); Hippos is more proximate to the sea than Gadara or Jerash; and, finally, Hippos is bordered to the north by a deep valley that could be the abyss mentioned in Luke 8:31."
+After reviewing Prior's theory, Professor Mark Schuler, Co-Director of the American Excavation Team in Hippos, responded: “While a definitive answer is not possible, the following indicators are in the favor of Hippos/Sussita: Hippos is a polis---that technical language is used by gospel writers for the town from which the man with the name "Legion" came; a significant necropolis borders the main road into Hippos, aligning with the setting of the story; the bone profile of the site includes pigs (although these samples are from later periods); Hippos is more proximate to the sea than Gadara or Jerash; and, finally, Hippos is bordered to the north by a deep valley that could be the abyss mentioned in Luke 8:31."
+In a Biblewalks.com blog post, Dr. Schuler stated “Several weeks later we received a letter from Excavation Co-Director Dr. Michael Eisenberg of the University of Haifa.
+He recommended to review the site.
+Following his advice, we visited the site, one of the most important archaeological sites in the area.
+Our conclusion - Ed’s theory of the (Hippos) location seems indeed to match the characteristics of the site.”
+(Note: Prior has no archaeological training and has never been to Israel).

 After working with six Chief Scientists for ten years, Prior became Deputy Director for Education (and later Acting Director), responsible for K-12, high school and college student programs (such as Dr. Massenberg’s LARSS) as well as postdoctoral fellowships and graduate student research opportunities at Langley.
 Production Supervisor for the TV show "The Idea That Nobody Wanted" about friend and fellow Illinois alum Dr. Houbolt's work on LOR.
-For the 2004 TV show "The Case of the Galactic Vacation," technical script consultant/actor ("Moon Guy" describing Apollo discoveries)---seen by over four million classroom students, show won Emmy Award for Education---Prior’s last of 40 years.
+He received a Special Achievement Award and a Group Achievement Award for his role in education and distance learning.
+For the 2004 TV show "The Case of the Galactic Vacation," technical script consultant/actor ("Moon Guy" describing Apollo discoveries)---seen by over ten million classroom students across the globe, show won Emmy Award for Education---Prior’s last of nearly 40 years at NASA.

-NASA Headquarters selected Prior to be Co-Investigator on Pioneer Venus Orbiter Drag Experiment, was a consultant for the Langley team that developed the Mars Viking Engineering atmospheric model, and Dr. Joel S. Levine invited him to co-author a journal article on Martian helium.
+NASA Headquarters selected Prior to be Co-Investigator on Pioneer Venus Orbiter Drag Experiment (and was the Langley spokesperson for the mission on CBS-TV and ABC-TV), served as a consultant for Dr. Joel S. Levine’s Langley team that developed the Mars Viking Engineering atmospheric model, and Dr. Levine invited him to co-author a journal article on Martian helium.

-Principal Investigator for Langley’s PAGEOS satellite, found hydrogen concentrations in exosphere 200% greater than US Standard Atmosphere, a result disputed (even by Prior’s NASA Manager) until Air Force confirmation 36 years later and now used in Goddard’s Brinton-Mayr thermospheric model and others; National Academy of Sciences’ Space Science Board reported in its “1970 Report to COSPAR” as the first highlight in the “Spacecraft Tracking” category that “Prior of NASA Langley isolated, for the first time, the orbital perturbations due to earth albedo radiation pressure” using PAGEOS orbital data; co-discoverer of the Winter Helium Bulge (with G. Keating) using Air Density Explorer drag data, called "the most striking recent result" in "Significant Achievements in Space Science", which cited six of Prior’s co-authored papers in three different editions.
+Principal Investigator for Langley’s PAGEOS satellite, found hydrogen concentrations in exosphere 200% greater than US Standard Atmosphere, a result disputed (even by Prior’s NASA Manager) until Air Force confirmation 36 years later and now used in the AF Space Command atmospheric model for satellite and missile drag calculations, the 2008 COSPAR International Reference Atmosphere, and NASA Goddard’s Brinton-Mayr thermospheric model among others; National Academy of Sciences’ Space Science Board reported in its “1970 Report to COSPAR” as the first highlight in the “Spacecraft Tracking” category that “Prior of NASA Langley isolated, for the first time, the orbital perturbations due to earth albedo radiation pressure” using PAGEOS orbital data; co-discoverer of the Winter Helium Bulge (with G. Keating) using Air Density Explorer drag data, called "the most striking recent result" in "Significant Achievements in Space Science", which cited six of Prior’s co-authored papers in three different editions.
 The Helium discovery received “NASA Special Service Award for Scientific Achievement,” and led to his co-authoring NASA Reid "Best Paper," receiving NASA Exceptional Service Medal, University of Illinois "Professional and Community Service Award” among others.
+He has collaborated with colleagues in space science research at Leningrad University, Bombay’s Indian Institute of Technology, and presented the first results from the ESRO-IV German satellite at the 1975 Bulgaria COSPAR meeting (at the request of the Principal Investigator Dr von Zahn).

 "U of I on US Air Force recognizing alumni Ed Prior's research"